FreHu/abap-turtle-graphics/README.md

 # abap-turtle-graphics

 Enterprise-grade turtle graphics library for abap intended for business-oriented children or bored adults.

-First version.
+The graphics are generated in the svg format.

 ## Usage example

 ```abap
 REPORT zabapturtle.